barnerburner/TidyDataProject/CodeBook.md

 data <- read.table(url(address), header = TRUE)
 View(data)
 ```
-All measured variables were normalized in the original UCIHAR data set and bounded within [-1, 1], so they are unitless.
+ALL MEASURED VARIABLES were normalized in the original UCIHAR data set and bounded within [-1, 1], so they are UNITLESS.

 ###"Subject"
 (class: double)